Skip to main content

 Potential Inputs:

-- Organization- and system-level risk assessment results to highlight any potential risks that could be exacerbated by the disposal process
+2. Organization- and system-level risk assessment results: findings from a comprehensive risk analysis conducted at both the organizational and individual system levels.
+It is crucial for highlighting any potential risks that could be exacerbated by the disposal process.

-- System component inventory is essential for ensuring that all components are accounted for during the disposal process and that secure disposal methods are applied appropriately
+3. System component inventory: a detailed inventory of all system components, including hardware and software.
+System component inventory is essential for ensuring that all components are accounted for during the disposal process and that secure disposal methods are applied appropriately.

 Expected Outputs:

-- Disposal strategy: a document or set of documents outlining the planned approach for securely disposing of the system and its components
+1. Disposal strategy a document or set of documents: outlining the planned approach for securely disposing of the system and its components.

-- Updated system component inventory, reflecting the removal of disposed components from the organization's asset inventory
+2. Updated system component inventory: reflecting the removal of disposed components from the organization's asset inventory.

-- Updated security and privacy plans that indicate that the system has been decommissioned and is no longer in operation
+3. Updated security and privacy plans: should be updated to indicate that the system has been decommissioned and is no longer in operation.

-- Disposal records providing detailed records of the disposal process for each component of the system, including methods of data sanitization and the final disposition of hardware
+4. Disposal records: provides detailed records of the disposal process for each component of the system, including methods of data sanitization and the final disposition of hardware.

 Please contact the RIM Team in OSORA for further guidance at Records_Retention@cms.hhs.gov and see the CMS RIM Policy.

-Some of the roles with responsibilities tied to Task M-7 include the System Owner (SO), Information Owner or Steward, System Security Officer, System Privacy Officer, Senior Accountable Official for Risk Management or Risk Executive (Function), Senior Agency Information Security Officer and Senior Agency Official for Privacy (SAOP).
+Some of the roles with responsibilities tied to Task M-7 includes; System Owner (SO), Information Owner or Steward, System Security Officer, System Privacy Officer, Senior Accountable Official for Risk Management or Risk Executive (Function), Senior Agency Information Security Officer and Senior Agency Official for Privacy (SAOP).

 Cybersecurity Framework: N/A